profSeeger/MBDS/README.md

 <h3>Software</h3>
 QGIS Application: (https://qgis.org/en/site/) click the 'Download Now' button and then for your OS download the 3.4.x version of the software for the workshop.
 This will get you the most stable version of QGIS.

+<h4>Windows users</h4>
-Windows users: Select the Satandalone installer for 3.4.x (not the OSGeo link!)
+Select the standalone installer for 3.4.x (not the OSGeo link!)

+<h4>Mac users</h4>
-Mac users: There are requirements for having a certain version of Python installed (3.6) - follow the steps listed in the installer for this prior to installing QGIS.
+There are requirements for having a certain version of Python installed (3.6) - follow the steps listed in the installer for this prior to installing QGIS.

 <h3>Files</h3>
 Download the .zip files from above
 - GettingStarted.zip
 -projectData.zip files.